Editors Note: This story contains content related to domestic violence and suicide.

-This incident occurred after a domestic violence dispute erupted Saturday at a condo unit at the Grande South complex, located at 1199 Pacific Highway in the Core Columbia neighborhood.
+According to the San Diego Police Department, a call came in at 11:19 p.m. reporting a man and woman arguing in a condo unit at the Grande South complex located at 1199 Pacific Highway in the Core Columbia neighborhood.

-Authorities also discovered a security guard had been stabbed during the same confrontation, and a 62-year-old woman at the scene was suffering from contusions to her head.
+SDPD said officers also discovered a 27-year-old male security guard with a stab wound to his arm, and a 62-year-old woman suffering from contusions to her head.

-The suspect fled the scene in a vehicle that was later found parked partially on a sidewalk in the area of Dairy Mart Road and Vista Lane in San Ysidro.
-Police say it had an apparent bullet hole in the rear window.
+The suspect then fled the scene in a vehicle.
+Around 8:30 a.m.
+Sunday, police say a citizen called and reported seeing a vehicle parked partially on the sidewalk with an apparent bullet hole in the rear window.
+It was located in the area of Dairy Mart Road and Vista Lane in San Ysidro.

 If you or someone you know may be thinking about suicide, call the San Diego County Access and Crisis Line at (888) 724-7240.